 Israel is constantly in the public view, but there is much more to the Jewish State than meets the eye.
-Take the Israel Inside/Out 5-part mini-course and learn about Israel from a diverse spectrum of world-renowned Middle East experts.
+Take the Step Up For Israel 5-part mini-course and learn about Israel from a diverse spectrum of world-renowned Middle East experts.

 Discover core Israeli values and success stories born in the face of constant challenges.
 Understand why Israel is constantly in the headlines and explore whether media reports are balanced and accurate.
 Review historic moments including the founding of the modern State of Israel, and get the answers to the tough questions about Israel and the conflict.
 Then learn the communication techniques most effective for passionate Israel advocates.

 The tools you will gain from this short course will increase your connection to Israel and empower you to encourage your friends, family, fellow students and colleagues to Step Up For Israel.

 To Purchase the Mini-Course for your Organization click Here.

 There are five films in this series.
 They are listed on the left side of the screen while you are in the classroom.

 You may click on them and view them in any order, and as many times as you wish within a year from your payment.
 As you view each one, it will be marked with a yellow dot, so you can easily keep track of what you’ve seen.